Integrating WebRTC Phone into Web Pages Using CommPeak

-If your SIP account is set up with JWT authentication, you can integrate calling functionality via CommPeak right into your own web page using WebRTC technology and make and receive calls directly from your browser.
+If your SIP account is configured with JWT authentication, you can integrate calling functionality directly into your web page using WebRTC technology via CommPeak.
+This allows users to make and receive calls directly from their browser.

 Using JsSIP for WebRTC Integration

-Before you start with integrating JsSiP for WebRTC Calling, make sure you have the following in place:
+Before integrating JsSiP for WebRTC Calling, ensure you have the following prerequisites:

 You'll need a SIP account configured to use JWT authentication.
 Follow this guide if you haven't set one up yet.